-In this course, students will employ a combination of community organizing and art strategies to analyze and understand the situation of youth in several towns immediately adjacent to the CSUMB campus.
-Students will work in teams assigned to a specific town, and will produce cultural maps of existing resources and opportunities for art activities.
+Students employ a combination of community organizing and art strategies to analyze and understand the situation of youth in several towns immediately adjacent to the CSUMB campus.
+Students work in teams assigned to a specific town, and produce cultural maps of existing resources and opportunities for art activities.